open-telemetry/semantic-conventions/docs/database/elasticsearch.md

 **[10]:** Should be collected by default for search-type queries and only if there is sanitization that excludes sensitive information.

+**[11]:** If a database operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

-**[11]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[12]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.